List of Stevenage F.C. players: Footnotes

-A. Appearances and goals in the Conference National (including play-offs), Conference League Cup, FA Cup, Football League Cup, Football League Trophy, FA Trophy, Isthmian League and United Counties League.
+A. Appearances and goals in the Football League (including play-offs), Football Conference (including play-offs), Conference League Cup, FA Cup, Football League Cup, Football League Trophy, FA Trophy, Isthmian League and United Counties League.

 B. Club record holder: Gittings holds for the club record for total goals scored, 217, from 1980 to 1995.
 Gittings also won the Stevenage Player of the Year award for the 1993–94 season.

 C. Hayles was sold to Bristol Rovers for £250,000 in 1997, which was the club record for a transfer fee received by the club at the time.
 He won the 1995–96 Stevenage Player of the Year award.

 D. Berry captained the club to the Conference National title in the 1995–96 season.

 E. Boyd previously held the club record for the highest transfer fee received by the club, £260,000, which was paid by Peterborough United on 8 January 2007.

 F. Club record holder: Henry is the club's all-time record appearance holder having made 502 appearances.
 He won the 2006–07 Stevenage Player of the Year award.
 During his time as captain at the club, Henry lifted the FA Trophy in May 2007.
 This also meant that Henry became the first ever player to lift a competitive trophy at the new Wembley Stadium.

 G. During his time as captain at the club, Morison lifted the FA Trophy in May 2009.
 He won the 2007–08 Stevenage Player of the Year award.

 H. Roberts captained the club to back-to-back promotions during the 2009–10 and 2010–11 seasons.
 He won the 2008–09 and 2011–12 Stevenage Player of the Year awards.

 I. Club record holder: Wilmot was sold to Watford in May 2018 for a club record fee.
-The fee received was over £1million.
+The fee received was over £1 million.